sir-sharkey/css-init/README.md

 ## 😞 Why

-After years of creating a custom `_reset.scss` file on top of [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) and [Normalize](https://necolas.github.io/normalize.css/), I decided to research what other options are available... surely there has to be an accessible, minimal, unopinionated, modern alternative?
+After years of creating a custom `_reset.scss` file on top of [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) and [Normalize](https://necolas.github.io/normalize.css/), I decided to research what other options are available... surely there has to be a minimal, accessible, unopinionated, modern alternative?
 And here enters my disappointment - while there are some notable newer options, I couldn't find anything that ticked all the above boxes.
-So here is my best attempt at doing so.
+So here is my best attempt at creating a package that does so.

 ## ⤵️ Install